 Currently, the Quaternary Period is broken up into two Epochs, the Pleistocene Epoch (2.58 Ma to 11.7 Ka) and the Holocene Epoch.
 There is a move to add another time division, something perhaps called “Anthropocene,” but it is not finalized yet.
 We will come back to that later.

 The Quaternary Period differs from the Paleogene and Neogene Periods because it is defined by ice age cycles, known as greenhouse (interglacial) and icehouse (glacial) periods.
 An entire glacial/interglacial cycle typically lasts about 100,000 years and is driven by Milankovitch orbital changes.
 And, there are enough of these that the record is quite complicated.
 When you look at the climate record of the Pleistocene Epoch, however, you see many, many more up and down swings in temperature.
-So, it is worth exploring one further nuance of nomenclature, the terms stadial and interstadial.
+These smaller, or shorter, changes in temperature during a glacial period are “stadials” and “interstadials”.

 In addition to ice cores, researchers have collected extensive deep sea sediment cores from off the coast of places like Greenland.
 These sediment cores record critical data, oxygen isotopes in particular.
 From these, a very fine record of oxygen isotope fluctuations is recorded, which in turn reflect periods of warming and cooling.
 These alternating periods are called Marine Isotopic Stages (MIS).
-These stages are numbered from the Holocene Epoch start going backward in time.
+These stages are numbered from the start of the Holocene Epoch and going backward in time.
 Even numbers were assigned to cool periods (stadials) and odd numbers to warm periods (interstadials).
-Our current Holocene Epoch was given the number MIS-1, since it is an interstadial.
-The last major 100,000 year long glacial period, the Wisconsinan (so called in North America), encompasses MIS-2,3, and 4.
+For example, our current Holocene Epoch was given the number MIS-1, since it is an interstadial warm period.
+The last major 100,000 year long glacial period, the Wisconsinan (so called in North America), encompasses several isotopic stages, MIS-2,3, and 4.

-Defining time is clearly a challenging and contentious business.
-However, now that we have firmly established the three Periods of the Cenozoic Era, we need to dive more deeply into the Quaternary Period to explore its epochs…and to see the changes that have been and are afoot there.
+Today, the Cenozoic Era consists of three well-defined and agreed upon periods, the Paleogene Period, Neogene Period, and Quaternary Period.
+Defining time is clearly challenging and requires detailed high-quality data.
+Now that we have firmly established the three Periods of the Cenozoic Era, we need to dive more deeply into the Quaternary Period to explore its epochs…and to see the changes that have been and are afoot there.

 What’s in an epoch?